skellis46/slipbox/improvisation and the threshold of the self.md

 - lot of work looking at skill, flow, cognition, automaticity (e.g. meshed architecture by Christensen et al 2016)

-## experiences of the threshold
+## experiences of the threshold / methods?

 I focus on the experiential qualities of the threshold and ask what happens to agency, self and knowing at the moment when movement ceases to be organised by a subject. -- need to make an argument that for this kind of dancing in this kind of practice nonduality is a thing.
 Then get into agency and knowing? and consciousness? and the limits of phenomenology.

+Me reflecting on these things will change these things

 Regarding the threshold -- Josipovic talks about a transitional zone: [@josipovic-2021-implicit] or this: <https://www.frontiersin.org/journals/psychology/articles/10.3389/fpsyg.2024.1450553/full>

 > Performers are able to shift across a full register, from explicit conscious control to implicit pre-reflective consciousness and to spontaneous body-schematic processes, adjusting their attunement to changing conditions through improvisation.[@gallagher-2020-meshed p.5]
-- note that he is talking about skilled performance based on Christensen et al's work (re meshed architecture)
+- note that he is talking about skilled performance based on his own and Christensen et al's work (re meshed architecture)

-In this chapter I use the word _dancing_ rather than improvising to describe the activity of the mover, noting the distinction made by the American dancer and improviser Lisa Nelson:

-> A lot of what people call improvising, I call 'dancing.'
-I wouldn't put it in the category of improvising.
-When I think about improvising, it's already another stage or another phase of a dancing urge, and it has to do with making something.

-– Lisa Nelson [in @despain-2014-landscape p.39]

-The period of studio-based research on which this writing is developed was called _Losing Oneself_, and in it authentic movement was practiced by experienced dance professionals Katye Coe and me.
-As each of us was dancing, we were not making something; we were dancing and being danced, and as we did this we passed backwards and forwards across what I am calling the threshold of the self.

 - analytic core
 - Analyse the threshold directly, with methods embedded.